-This section describes a number of different ways you can load your data into the Qlik Sense app, depending on how the data is structured and which data model you want to achieve.
+This section describes a number of different ways you can load your data into a Qlik Sense app, depending on how the data is structured and which data model you want to achieve.

 Turning data columns into rows

 My data probably looks like this, and I want to have the sales figures in a separate field:

 Use the Crosstable prefix when you load the table.

 The result will look like this:

 I have a generic table with three fields similar to this, and I want to have each attribute as a separate table: